vmsaif/list-of-projects/README.md

-# List of Projects and Skills
+# List of Projects and Skills - Saif Mahmud

 ## Skills and Technologies:

 ### Programming Languages:
 - **Java**: Used in multiple projects such as the Coffee Shop System, Reversible Learning, Connect 4 game, and more.
 - **C++**: Utilized in OpenGL projects like Basic 3D Scene Creation, Sphere Lighting Program, and Recursive Ray Tracing.
-- **C**: Applied in projects like Maze Solver and Reading and Interpreting Binary Files (ELF).
+- **C**: Applied in projects like CPU Scheduling Simulator, Maze Solver and Reading and Interpreting Binary Files (ELF).
 - **Python**: Used in the GBN Protocol Simulation.
 - **Prolog**: Employed in the Expert System and AI with Prolog projects.
 - **JavaScript**: Used in the Blockchain Car Mileage Tracker.